javascriptextras/javascriptextras.github.io/README.md

 ```

 ### Got an issue with your relatives?
-Also, for those relative file pathsk, just add a `/` to the start, so like this:
+Also, for those relative file paths, just add a `/` to the start, so like this:
 ```JS
 import { ver } from "/main.js"
 ## Your code shall continue into the woods...